Why Isn't My Home Selling — And What Can I Do About It?

 Problem 1: Price

-Price is the single most common reason a home doesn't sell.
-Buyers are sophisticated — they're comparing your property against current comparable listings and recent sales, and if you're priced above what the market is paying for equivalent properties, they'll pass.
+Price is the single most common reason a home does not sell.
+Buyers in 2026 are sophisticated — they have access to the same comparable sales data your agent uses, they are comparing your property against current listings in real time on their phones, and they will not overpay in a market with ample inventory.
+If you are priced above what the market is paying for equivalent properties, buyers will pass without a second look.

 Problem 2: Condition